aganse/py_tf2_gpu_dock_mlflow/README.md

                    Hyperparameters can be adjusted in the bash script.

-Once the run is running, you should find metrics progress logging in your MLFlow instance, something like this:
+Once the run is running, you should find metrics progress logging in your MLFlow instance, something like this (yes this example is overfit!):
 <img src="./mlflow_run.png" alt="MLflow logged run example image" width="75%"/>

 The `make run` macro runs the `project_driver.bash` shell script, but a Python